Absorbing boundary conditions for the Helmholtz equation using Gauss-Legendre quadrature reduced integrations: Abstract

 \section{Abstract}

 We introduce a new class of absorbing boundary conditions (ABCs) for the Helmholtz equation.
-The proposed ABCs can be derived from a certain simple class of perfectly matched layers using $L$ discrete layers and using the $Q_N$ Lagrange finite element in conjunction with the $N$-point Gauss-Legendre quadrature reduced integration rule.
+The proposed ABCs are obtained by using $L$ discrete layers and the $Q_N$ Lagrange finite element in conjunction with the $N$-point Gauss-Legendre quadrature reduced integration rule in a specific formulation of perfectly matched layers.
 The proposed ABCs are classified by a tuple $(L,N)$, and achieve reflection error of order $O(R^{2LN})$ for some $R<1$.
 The new ABCs generalise the perfectly matched discrete layers proposed by Guddati and Lim [Int.
 J. Numer.
 Meth.
 Engng 66 (6) (2006) 949-977], including them as type $(L,1)$.
 An analysis of the proposed ABCs is performed motivated by the work of Ainsworth [J. Comput.
 Phys.
 198 (1) (2004) 106-130].
-The new ABCs facilitate numerical implementations of the Helmholtz problem with ABCs if $Q_N$ finite elements are used in the physical domain.
-Moreover, giving more insight, the analysis presented in this work potentially aids with developing ABCs in related areas.
+The new ABCs facilitate numerical implementations of the Helmholtz problem with ABCs if $Q_N$ finite elements are used in the physical domain as well as give more insight into this field for the further advancement.

 \allowdisplaybreaks